Research

 Here’s our best guess at the folded structure of MS2’s RNA.
 Each dot is a nucleotide, and about half of them are paired with other nucleotides to form a complex and biologically important pattern.
 Adapted from this study

 We are especially fascinated by the process of “self-assembly”, which is when an ordered structure appears spontaneously from an initially disordered mixture of molecules.
-RNA viruses are experts in self-assembly—it’s how they build their protein capsids and fold their RNA genomes—and one cannot fully appreciate or understand how these viruses operate without understanding how they self-assemble.
+RNA viruses are experts in self-assembly—it’s how they build their protein capsids and fold their RNA genomes—and one cannot fully appreciate nor understand how these viruses operate without understanding how they self-assemble.
 Our lab uses ultra sensitive optical microscopes and tools from a field called “DNA nanotechnology” to measure viral self-assembly at small length scales (nanometers) and over a broad range of time scales (milliseconds to days).

 Our lab measures the size of individual self-assembling viruses using laser interferometry.
 See this study and this study